Games - Artwear - Wisdom Wall Art - Stationery - HomeschoolingDon't Tread On Me - Income Tax Truth - Comment - Home

 or

 c.
-Make a determination that the amount self-assessed is deficient and issue a "Notice of Deficiency"-- but only on the basis of the rate of tax being incorrectly applied to the amount of "income" shown on the return (through math and/or deduction/exemption/credit reduction errors).
+Make a determination that the amount self-assessed is deficient and issue a "Notice of Deficiency"-- but only on the basis of the rate of tax having been incorrectly applied to the amount of "income" shown on the return (through math and/or deduction/exemption/credit reduction errors).

 It will be noted that each of these latter IRS response options are confined to calculations based on the amount of "income" reported on the return.
 When a return has indeed been filed, the agency has no authority to do otherwise.
 This is why when it wishes to thwart an educated American (which is to say, when it wishes to evade the tax laws and the required issuance of properly-claimed refunds), the IRS will try to deny the relevant return was ever filed.